Why working mums make exceptional managers

 Leadership evidence suggests that the most effective managers often possess desirable leadership traits such as an agile mindset, resilience, empathy, problem solving, time management and prioritisation.
 These are all areas that working parents upskill in during their time raising small children.

 Yet often during child-rearing years, the primary unpaid carer in a family (70% of whom are women) will take a career hit.
 Sometimes, this is a choice made by the primary carer, but often it can be circumstantial or due to a gap in support and flexibility from their workplace.
-Recent research from also indicates that there may be wider-reaching economic benefits from working mothers, with a positive association between maternal employment and adult children’s employment and domestic outcomes.
+Recent research from McKinsey also indicates that there may be wider-reaching economic benefits from working mothers, with a positive association between maternal employment and adult children’s employment and domestic outcomes.

 While there are clear differences between mothering small children and managing adults in the workplace, the transferable skills across the two areas indicate that working mothers may indeed make quite exceptional managers.

 Children, as well as adult employees, can be unpredictable.
 Primary carers of small children frequently have to think on their feet, change plans at the last minute, and juggle numerous tasks and demands.
 Perfectionism is not an option and speed and flexibility are essential.
 Perhaps motherhood is the ultimate lesson in “agile thinking”.
-Research indicates that, in professional settings, productivity gains of around 27% can be realised using an agile development approach.
+Research by McKinsey indicates that, in professional settings, productivity gains of around 27% can be realised using an agile development approach.
 Learning to reduce the need for control is also an important skill when managing either small people at home or adults in the workplace, as both cohorts need autonomy and space in order to learn in their own way and in their own time.
 As mother or manager, an important element is to provide a safe, structured environment for that learning and independence to flourish.

 The initial transition to parenthood requires acceptance to move from a world that is relatively predictable and controlled in terms of career, social interactions, hobbies, fitness and travel choices, to a far less predictable environment.
 Women are often adjusting physically, emotionally and mentally to the changes that having a baby brings, and becoming a mother can redefine what it means to build true resilience.
 Tenacity is required to provide a consistently safe, loving and nurturing environment for a child despite sickness, financial hardship or family issues, and that tenacity and resilience is also essential for a manager, to provide strength and guidance regardless of the circumstances or stressors that a company is facing.